rushikesh9/OrderFill/README.md

 5: The code checks last modified buy/sell txt file to determine to buy/sell conduction

-6: sample Amibroker code file is included

 # Bugs

 OrderFill is tested in a limited environment and doesn't come under any guaranty,

 Repeated Orders in Amibroker

-some amibroker codes keep switching between buy/sell conduction (1/0) when the market value is near to meet conduction or has met the conduction. this problem occurs due to bad coding or unreliable data feeds
+Some afl codes keep switching between buy/sell conduction (1/0) when the market value is near to meet conduction or has met the conduction. this problem occurs due to bad coding or unreliable data feeds.

+the included afl code creates a flag when order is sent and waits for (n)time until new orders can be placed.

 # About